GC-public-projects/FloatingControlBar/README.md

 ```

 ### Components explanations
 If the MainActivity is normaly started for the 1st time `targetScreenFromService` is null beacause no extra are setup yet.
 So as `showOverlayPermissionDialog` is first false the `OverlayPermissionAlertDialog` is dislayed and closed once the user went to the settings or refused to go there.
 Then The MainScreen is open.
-If the Mainactvity is open from the floating composable, the intent to open it will get some extras in order to target which screen needs to be open.
+If the MainActvity is opened from the floating composable, the intent to open it will get some extras in order to target which screen needs to be open.

 - `showOverlayPermissionDialog`, `modifyShowOverlayPermissionDialog`, `openOverlaySettings()` : these components are part of the overlay mechanism and already explained in the `FloatingButton` project of my Github